SOUTH INDIA SAFARI

 Whilst staying at Ooty, we will visit Doddabetta, India’s highest peak south of the Himalayas.
 We can drive to the summit where Black-chinned Laughingthrush is reliably found.

-From Ooty we travel down to Vythiri for two nights.
+From Ooty we travel down to Pollachi for two nights.
 We will see a change of habitat, in an area of the mid-elevation foothills rarely visited by birdwatchers.
-Around our fine lodge is some good tropical forest, giving us an opportunity to see another range of birds.
-Malabar Whistling Thrush, Fairy Bluebird, Malabar Grey HornbillornH, Bar-winged Flycatcher-shrike, Forest Wagtail, Black-headed and Indian Golden Orioles, Jungle Owlet, Orange Minivet, Malabar Barbet, Rusty-tailed Flycatcher and Southern Hill Myna are just some of the species here, along with a host of butterflies.
+Nearby is some good tropical forest, giving us an opportunity to see another range of birds.
+Malabar Whistling Thrush, Fairy Bluebird, Malabar Grey Hornbill, Bar-winged Flycatcher-shrike, Forest Wagtail, Black-headed and Indian Golden Orioles, Jungle Owlet, Orange Minivet, Malabar Barbet, Rusty-tailed Flycatcher and Southern Hill Myna are just some of the species here, along with a host of butterflies.
+We will look for the rare, endemic Lion-tailed Macaque in this area.

-On most days breakfast will be at 7am so that we can go birding quite early and take midday breaks.
-There will be a couple of optional earlier starts, e.g. for a morning jeep safari.
+It is reliably sunny and dry at this time of year, although it is cooler at higher elevations.
+On the last night (at the coast) it will be hot and humid.
+On most days breakfast will be at 7am so that we can go birding quite early, followed by midday breaks.
+There will be a couple of optional earlier starts, such as for a morning jeep safari.
 Birding sessions will usually involve short/medium walks, almost all on the flat.
 Birdwatching at Cairn Hill may entail some gentle uphill walking.
-There will be some free time too.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided with two nights at the Sandesh The Prince Hotel, Mysore; three nights at Serai Kabini Resort; three nights at Jungle Hut, Masinagudi; two nights at the Taj Savoy Hotel, Ootacamund; two nights at Vythiri Resort, Wayanad and the last night at Kadavu Resort, Calicut.
+Full-board accommodation is provided with two nights at the Sandesh The Prince Hotel, Mysore, three nights at Serai Kabini Resort, three nights at Jungle Hut, Masinagudi, two nights at the Taj Savoy Hotel, Ootacamund, two nights at Coco Bay Resort, Pollachi and the last night at Quality Airport Hotel, Kochi.
 All the accommodation is good quality, with en suite bathrooms.
 We have chosen hotels known for their service and food which includes international/western dishes.
 Lunches will be at the hotels or, occasionally, a picnic.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leaders, full-board accommodation (starting with lunch on 13th, ending with lunch on 26th), soft drinks at meal times, local transport by mini-coach, boat trips, jeep ride, jungle activities, reserve entrance fees, international flights and airport taxes.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 24th, ending with lunch on 6th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, boat trips, jeep rides, jungle activities, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED

 Travel insurance.
 Cost of obtaining an Indian visa (approx. £90).
 Personal items, alcoholic drinks, laundry.
-Please note: the Indian authorities are planning to introduce a visa-on-entry system from April 2014.
+Please note: the Indian authorities are planning to introduce a visa-on-entry system in 2016.
 We hope that it will be up and running in time for this trip, saving us all time and money.

-Return flight from London Heathrow, Manchester or Glasgow to Bangalore (Bangaluru) returning from Calicut (Kozhikode) using the scheduled services of Emirates.
+Return flight from London Heathrow, Manchester or Glasgow to Bangalore, returning from Kochi (Cochin), using the scheduled services of Emirates.
 Outbound flight departs early afternoon, return flight arrives back early morning.

 Savannah Nightjar, well hidden